Core abaci and Diophantine equations I: fundamental weight: Core abaci of classical affine types

 \subsection{Comparison with existing concepts}

-Next we study the relationship between the definition of cores appeared in \cite{BCG, HJ2} with our's type by type.
+Next we study the relationship between the definition of cores appeared in \cite{BCG, HJ2} with our's.
+We only need to consider types $\tilde{C}/C$ and $\tilde{D}/D$ by \cite[Table 4]{HJ2}.
 It is helpful to point out that all of them are certain special partitions.
 This implies that all the existing concepts are of charge 0 cases.
+We will also describe the 0-core abaci of each classical affine type by cores of type $A^{(1)}$.